ep1cman/unifi-protect-backup/README.md

                                   environment variable the IDs should be separated by whitespace.
                                   Alternatively, use a Unifi user with a role which has access restricted to the subset of cameras that you wish to backup.
+   --camera TEXT                   IDs of *ONLY* cameras for which events should be backed up.
+Use
+                                  multiple times to include multiple IDs.
+If being set as an environment variable the IDs should be separated by whitespace.
+                                  Alternatively, use a Unifi user with a role which has access restricted to the subset of cameras that you wish to backup.
   --file-structure-format TEXT    A Python format string used to generate the file structure/name
                                   on the rclone remote.For details of the fields available, see the projects `README.md` file.  [default: {camera_name}/{event.s